suujia/TSB-hackathon-mvp-template/README.md

 }
 ```

 3. Add a link to the new page in the `src/app/page.js` file.
+Feel free to replace the entire file with this code.

 ```
 import Link from "next/link";